Deer Management Certificate Level 3

 Knowledge

-Prior learning and continuous professional development
+Prior learning and continues professional development

 (15 credits)